JakeYu1212/Notes/[Reading Notes]/Principles.md

 Time is like a river that carries us forward into encounters with reality that require us to make decisions.
 We can't stop our movement down this river and we can't avoid those encounters.
 We can only approach them in the best possible way.

-## CHAPTER 1 MY CARLL TO ADVENTURE: 1949-1976
+## CHAPTER 1 MY CALL TO ADVENTURE: 1949-1976

-I could't, and still can't, remember facts that don't have reasons for being what they are (like phone numbers), and I don't like following instructions.
+I couldn't, and still can't, remember facts that don't have reasons for being what they are (like phone numbers), and I don't like following instructions.

 ==For me, great is better than terrible, and terrible is better than mediocre, because terrible at least gives life flavor.==